This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 The HTTP(S) proxy uses a URL map to make a routing determination based on HTTP attributes (such as the request path, cookies, or headers).
 Based on the routing decision, the proxy forwards client requests to specific backend services or backend buckets.
 The URL map can specify additional actions, such as sending redirects to clients.

 A backend service distributes requests to healthy backends.
-The global external HTTP(S) load balancers also support backend buckets.
+The global external Application Load Balancers also support backend buckets.
+One or more backends must be connected to the backend service or backend bucket.

 A health check periodically monitors the readiness of your backends.
 This reduces the risk that requests might be sent to backends that can't service the request.